c4s4/sweetohm/content/resume/golang.en.md

 email:      casa@sweetohm.net
 lang:       en
 toc:        false
-announce:   |
-    My mission ending in january, I will be available at the beginning of February.
 ---

 Here is a summary of my experience in the field of Go.
 A [full version of my resume is available here] (http://sweetohm.net/resume/resume.en.html).